ElderINTERalliance/WikiRaces/README.md

 - set github language [with this](https://hackernoon.com/how-to-change-repo-language-in-github-c3e07819c5bb) [or this](https://stackoverflow.com/questions/34713765/github-changes-repository-to-wrong-language)
 - create test suite
 - due to xss, I cannot tell what url an iframe is on without hosting it.
+- add more padding to the bottom of the navbar
+- Add horizontal history view in bottom bar
+- Before game starts, show timer
+- Be able to detect what webpage the user is on.
+	- How to get info from url?
+- Time till completion should work by storing a date object at game start, and getting the delta at game over.
+- Create game client
+- Look into port forwarding with NGINX